 auditing, and forensics.

-Our speaker today, Richard Mackey, is one of the leading
+Our speaker today, Richard Mackey, is one of the leading experts on

 information security and compliance.
 As vice president of consulting firm